wrf/taxonomy_database/README.md

 to preserve the information from Trinity components and allow better downstream identification of splice variants (perhaps from BLAST hits).
 This works for the vast majority of transcriptomes, which are assembled with Trinity, though it may be necessary to confirm for each sample.

 ## for all of NCBI SRA ##
-At the time of writing (Dec 2019) [NCBI SRA](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi) contains over 4.6M entries, accounting for [13 petabases](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra_stat.cgi) (doubling from 6 petabases at the end of 2017).
-Chordates (so probably human samples, or mouse) account for over 2.1 million of those, and "uncategorized" samples (probably environmental metagenomic samples) account for almost 1.2 million.
+At the time of writing (Dec 2019) [NCBI SRA](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi) contains over 6.2M entries, accounting for [13 petabases](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra_stat.cgi) (doubling from 6 petabases at the end of 2017).
+Chordates (mostly human samples, or mouse) account for over 2.5 million of those, and "uncategorized" samples (probably environmental metagenomic samples) account for almost 1.6 million.

 ![NCBI_SRA_Metadata_Full_20191130.ncbi_ids_w_kingdom.png](https://github.com/wrf/taxonomy_database/blob/master/images/NCBI_SRA_Metadata_Full_20191130.ncbi_ids_w_kingdom.png)